 Change this clause as follows (CID 2019, 2237)

-The EDMG Channel Measurement Feedback element is used to carry channel measurement feedback data that an EDMG STA has measured on the TRN field of the BRP packet that contained the corresponding channel measurement feedback request.
-This channel measurement feedback data is provided in addition to what is provided in the Channel Measurement Feedback element.
-The EDMG Channel Measurement Feedback element provides a list of sectors per transmit DMG antenna identified during sector sweep or during beam combination and that can be used to establish a beamformed SU-MIMO link, as well as AWV information obtained during beam tracking.
+The EDMG Channel Measurement Feedback element is used to carry channel measurement feedback data that an EDMG STA has measured on DMG Beacon frames, SSW frames, Short SSW packets or TRN fields of EDMG BRP packets.
+This channel measurement feedback data is provided in addition to what is provided in the Channel Measurement Feedback element (see 9.4.2.136).
+The EDMG Channel Measurement Feedback element provides a list of sectors per transmit DMG antenna identified during sector sweep, during beam combination or during SU-MIMO or MU-MIMO beamforming training and that can be used to establish a beamformed SISO, SU-MIMO or MU-MIMO link, as well as AWV information obtained during beam tracking.

-The format and size of the EDMG Channel Measurement Feedback element are defined by the parameter values specified in the accompanying DMG Beam Refinement element or MIMO Feedback Control element.
+The format and size of the EDMG Channel Measurement Feedback element are defined by the parameter values specified in the accompanying DMG Beam Refinement element (see 9.4.2.130) or MIMO Feedback Control element (see 9.4.2.261).
 The EDMG Channel Measurement Feedback element is shown in Table 9.

 ….

-When the EDMG Channel Measurement Feedback element is included in a BRP frame, the EDMG Sector ID Order subfield indicates the TX sector IDs, TX antenna IDs and RX antenna IDs corresponding to the SNRs in the SNR subfield when the SNR Present subfield is equal to 1 and the Sector Sweep Frame Type field is equal to 0 in the DMG Beam Refinement element contained in the frame.
-The EDMG Sector ID Order subfield indicates the CDOWN values and RX antenna IDs corresponding to the SNRs in the SNR subfield when the SNR Present subfield is equal to 1 and the Sector Sweep Frame Type field is equal to 1 in the DMG Beam Refinement element contained in the frame.
-The TX Antenna ID subfield per channel measurement feedback data is reserved when the Sector Sweep Frame Type field is equal to 1 in the DMG Beam Refinement element contained in the frame.
+When the EDMG Channel Measurement Feedback element is included in a BRP frame (see 9.6.22.3), the EDMG Sector ID Order field indicates the TX sector IDs, TX antenna IDs and RX antenna IDs corresponding to the SNRs in the SNR field when the SNR Present subfield of the FBCK-TYPE field is equal to 1 and the Sector Sweep Frame Type field is equal to 0 in the DMG Beam Refinement element contained in the frame.
+The EDMG Sector ID Order field indicates the CDOWN values and RX antenna IDs corresponding to the SNRs in the SNR field when the SNR Present subfield of the FBCK-TYPE field is equal to 1 and the Sector Sweep Frame Type field is equal to 1 in the DMG Beam Refinement element contained in the frame.
+The TX Antenna ID subfields of the EDMG Sector ID Order field are reserved when the Sector Sweep Frame Type field is equal to 1 in the DMG Beam Refinement element contained in the frame.